 Motorola's Moto Z sports a premium smartphone design and attachments that are more than just a modular gimmick.

-The promise of the modular phone has been around for years with Google's Project Ara kicking off interest in the concept before LG launched this year's G5 smartphone.
+The promise of the modular phone has been around for years with Google's Project Ara kicking off interest in the concept before LG launched last year's G5 smartphone.
 But while Google shelved Project Ara and LG's G5 hasn't quite lived up to expectations, Motorola's Moto Z platform looks to deliver a comprehensive ecosystem of interchangeable features alongside a powerful Android smartphone.

 The Moto Z family, which consists of the flagship Moto Z and the more affordable (and slightly thicker) Moto Z Play, are decent enough smartphones in themselves.
 Thanks to a clever magnetic system on the back of the phone modular attachments can be seamlessly added to the phone to add premium functionality to the device.
 With attachments created in association with third party companies like Hasselblad and JBL, Motorola aims to build a comprehensive ecosystem for its hardware.